AgentTorch/AgentTorch/readme.md

 - You must give appropriate credit and indicate any changes made
 - For full terms, see [LICENSE.md](LICENSE.md) file in this repository

-For commercial licensing options or inquiries about using this software in a proprietary product, please reach out to request a license wavier.
+For inquiries about using this software in a proprietary product, please reach out to request a license wavier.

 ## Guides and Tutorials